You'll need a password to unlock this case study!

 • Spec'd out Highlight Cells, Pin-to-timeline, and a joint "Pin highlighted cells" function that would allow users to find significant cells and add them to the case narrative.

-Claude Code Generation
+Prototyping in Claude Code

 ORIGINAL HYPOTHESIS